 - brightly colored vegetables, such as peppers, carrots, or eggplant

-- fruits that are lower in sugar, such as berries, apples, or avocado
+- fruits that are lower in added sugar, such as berries, apples, or avocado

 - olives and olive oil